Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  </table>

-  Alternatively, a version 1 of the DashEventMessageBox with absolute timing could be used, where the presentation time is added as a 64 bit integer.
+  Alternatively, a version 1 of the DashEventMessageBox with absolute timing could be used, where the presentation time is added as a 64-bit integer.
   In this case care must be taken not to signal events in the past or or far in the future.

-  The active media processing entity can insert metadata in any of the switching sets, embedded as DashEventMesageBoxes, for playout using MPEG DASH.
+  The active media processing entity can insert metadata in any of the switching sets, embedded as DashEventMesageBoxes, for playout using MPEG-DASH.
   The metadata encapsulated in the DashEventMessageBox is assumed to relate to the media presentation (e.g. program information, splice information , chapter information) and not to a specific track.
 For track specific metadata